notlus/PlaneInfo/README.md

 ## PlaneDownloader

-**PlaneDownloader** is an OS X command-line tool that uses [DBPedia](http://wiki.dbpedia.org) to find and download data about aircraft and store it in Core Data.
-It uses some heuristics to find and categorize aircraft
+**PlaneDownloader** is an OS X command-line tool that uses the [DBPedia Lookup](http://lookup.dbpedia.org) to find various aircraft and downloads data about aircraft using [DBPedia](http://wiki.dbpedia.org) and store it in Core Data.
+It uses some heuristics to find, categorize and gather data about aircraft.

 ## Aircaft Data
 **Plane Info** uses a pre-populated Core Data store to retrieve information about aircraft categories, data and photos.
 The store is populated using the **PlaneDownloader** tool.
-The app also updates the store with new photos that have been saved by the user.
+The app also updates the store with new photos that have been downloaded from Flickr and saved by the user.

+## Platform Requirements

+### Plane Info
+Requires Xcode 7.0 or higher to build and supports iOS 8.4 and above.

+### PlaneDownloader
+Requires Xcode 7.0 or higher to build and OS X 10.10 and above.

 ## Installation

+### Plane Info
-**Plane Info** requires Xcode 7.0 or higher to build and supports iOS 8.0 and above.
-To build, open PlaneInfo.xcodeproj and choose the "PlaneInfo" target
+To build, open PlaneInfo.xcodeproj in Xcode and choose the "PlaneInfo" scheme and choose "Build" from the "Product" menu.
+Building this target

+### PlaneDownloader
+To build, open PlaneInfo.xcodeproj in Xcode and choose the "PlaneDownloader" scheme and choose "Build" from the "Product" menu.
+This will generate the "PlaneDownloader" command-line tool, which can be run from a terminal window.
+The tool takes no arguments and will output a file named "PlaneInfo.sqlite" in the "Documents" folder.
+To update the aircraft data for the **Plane Info** app, the "PlaneInfo.sqlite" created by this tool can be copied into the Xcode resources to replace what is currently there.

 ## Future Plans

+* Improve heuristics for aircraft discovery, categorization and data collection
+* Add search capability
 * Provide more photos with the app
 * Allow searching additional locations for photos
 * Additional categories
-* Search for aircraft in the app
-* Improve heuristics for aircraft discovery, categorization and data collection